francescortu/Spreadsheet2bibtex/README.md

 ## TODO

-- [] Automatically substitute the Venue citations to the ArXiv one if exists
+- [] Automatically substitute the Venue citations to the ArXiv one if exist
+- [] Make installable from pip install
+- [] Create a command line interface to set up the id and the input and output columns (save in ~/.config/spreedsheet2bibtex.conf)
+- [] Expose to entire systems the program